bkoelman/DogAgilityCompetitionManagement/doc/CIRCE Interface Specification.md

 2. When a major version number is incremented, the minor version and release version MUST be reset to zero.
 When a minor version number is incremented, the release version MUST be reset to zero.
 For instance: 1.1.3 -&gt; 2.0.0 and 2.1.7 -&gt; 2.2.0.
 3. Once a versioned specification has been released, the contents of that version MUST NOT be modified.
 Any modifications must be released as a new version.
 4. Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The specification should not be considered stable.
 5. Version 1.0.0 defines the formal specification.
-The way in which the version number is incremented after this release is dependent on this specification and how it changes.
+How the version number is incremented after this release is dependent on this specification and how it changes.
 6. Release version Z (x.y.Z | x &gt; 0) MUST be incremented if only backwards compatible changes are introduced.
-Such changes can be additional explanatory text or corrections in examples, without changing the packet format or definition of operations, parameters and their flow and timings.
+Such changes can be additional explanatory text or corrections in examples, without changing the packet format or definition of operations, parameters, and their flow and timings.
 7. Minor version Y (x.Y.z | x &gt; 0) MUST be incremented if new, backwards compatible functionality is introduced to the specification.
 It MUST be incremented if any operations or parameters are marked as deprecated.
 It MUST be incremented if new operations or parameters are introduced.
 It MAY include release level changes.
-Release version MUST be reset to 0 when minor version is incremented.
+The release version MUST be reset to 0 when the minor version is incremented.
 8. Major version X (X.y.z | X &gt; 0) MUST be incremented if any backwards incompatible changes are introduced to the specification.
 It MAY include minor and release level changes.
 Release and minor version MUST be reset to 0 when major version is incremented.
-9. Precedence MUST be calculated by separating the version into major, minor and release identifiers in that order.
+9. Precedence MUST be calculated by separating the version into major, minor, and release identifiers in that order.
 Major, minor, and release versions are always compared numerically.
 Example: 1.0.0 &lt; 1.0.1 &lt; 1.1.0 &lt; 1.1.1 &lt; 12.1.1 &lt; 12.1.15.